 The AbbVie Immunology Scholarship is available to students who live with the following inflammatory diseases:

-The Jewish Federation of Metropolitan Chicago Vocational Service Scholarship is available to Jewish college and graduate students in Chicago, IL.
-The awards amount to up to $8000 and are renewable throughout your degree.
-Visit their website to view the full list of eligibility requirements.
+The Jewish Federation of Metropolitan Chicago Vocational Service Scholarship is available to Jewish college and graduate students in Chicago.
+The awards amount to up to $8,000 and are renewable.
+Visit their website to view eligibility requirements.

-The Women in Medicine (WIM) organization presents two $5000 scholarships to two LGBTQA+ women every year.
-The scholarship is available to students who meet the eligibility criteria and attend school in the U.S. or Canada.
+The Women in Medicine (WIM) organization presents two $5,000 scholarships to two LGBTQ+ women every year.
+Students who meet the eligibility criteria and attend school in the U.S. or Canada can apply.

-The Pedro Zamora Young Leaders Scholarship is dedicated to the loving memory of AIDS activist Pedro Zamora.
-The scholarship aims to support the academic careers of young activists today.
-The scholarship awards up to $5000 to applicants who meet the criteria.
+The Pedro Zamora Young Leaders Scholarship is dedicated to the memory of AIDS activist Pedro Zamora.
+The scholarship aims to support the academic careers of young activists.
+The scholarship awards up to $5,000 to applicants who meet the criteria.
 You can apply through ScholarsApp here.

 The Daughters of the American Revolution (DAR) offers multiple scholarships for women in medicine.
 Their awards include the Irene and Daisy MacGregor Memorial Scholarship, the Dr. Francis Anthony Beneventi Medical Scholarship, and more.

-Both the Peace Corps and the U.S. Military offer scholarships to students who have completed a certain amount of service.
-If you have previously volunteered through the Peace Corps, you may be eligible for the Paul D. Coverdell Fellows Program scholarships.
+The Peace Corps and the U.S. Military offer scholarships to students who have completed a certain amount of service.
+If you’ve volunteered through the Peace Corps, you may be eligible for the Paul D. Coverdell Fellows Program scholarships.

-The U.S. military offers many scholarship programs for students who are or have been enrolled in the army.
-Most programs pay for one year of school for each year of military service.
+The U.S. military offers programs for students who have enrolled in the army.
+Most programs pay for one year of school for each service year.

 Still have queries about medical school scholarships?
-Here are some common questions answered.
+Here are some common questions and answers

-No, unfortunately none of the Ivy League schools offer any full-ride scholarships.
-However, they do offer need-based (partial) scholarships and other financial aid options like student loans.
+No, the Ivy League schools offer any full-ride scholarships.
+However, they offer need-based (partial) scholarships and other financial aid options.

-You can apply for as many scholarships as you’d like!
+You can apply for as many medical scholarships as you’d like!
 It’s a good idea to apply for as many as possible, even the small ones.
-Smaller scholarships often have less competition and may be easier to obtain.
+Smaller scholarships often have less competition and may be easier to get.

-Yes!
-There are many scholarship opportunities out there for non-U.S. citizens and international students.
+Yes.
+There are many scholarship opportunities for non-U.S. citizens and international students.
 Check with your school for specific international scholarships, and search online for scholarships available to non-U.S. citizens.

-No, you do not need to pay back your scholarship.
-Scholarships, grants, bursaries, and awards are all types of financial assistance that do not need to be repaid.
+No, you don’t need to pay back your scholarship.
+Scholarships, grants, bursaries, and awards are types of financial assistance that don’t need to be repaid.

-When researching medical scholarships, make sure to be as specific to your situation as possible.
-As well as the more popular federal or merit scholarships, there are hundreds of organizations out there offering generous awards to students who meet their eligibility criteria.
+When researching medical scholarships, consider your goals, background, and identity.
+Along with federal or merit scholarships, hundreds of organizations offer generous awards to students who meet their eligibility criteria.

 Your research can begin anywhere.
-Try talking to your guidance counselor about local opportunities, using online scholarship portals, talking to teachers, and even calling your future school to see what options they have available.
+Try talking to your guidance counselor about local opportunities, using online scholarship portals, talking to teachers, and more to see what’s out there.
 If you need financial aid, apply to as many scholarships as possible, no matter how small.